-Joseph Henry Mills Jr. was born in 1895 in Fayette County, PA, the son of Joseph Henry and Flora (Minerd) Mills Sr. He was a veteran of World War I.
+Joseph Henry Mills Jr. was born in 1895 in Fayette County, PA, the son of Joseph Henry and Flora (Minerd) Mills Sr.

 In later years, he was a "prominent member" of the local American Legion in Fayette County.

 When the federal census was taken in 1930, Joseph and Marie and their family lived on "Brick Road" in the small coal mining patch town of Republic, Redstone Township.
 His employment is listed as "laborer" in the local "coal mine."

 After the war, Joseph and Sylvia continued to dwell in Republic.
 During the Millses' years there, the town was a center of unrest in the coal mining organized labor movement.
 In fact, Joseph's cousin Wilbert "Patsy" Minerd, also of Republic, helped broker the settlement of a coal strike in 1933 by traveling to Washington, DC to personally meet with President Franklin Delano Roosevelt.

 Sadly, Joseph in about 1935 became afflicted with cancer of the sigmoid (colon).
 After two-and-a-half years of enduring the illness, including a colostomy procedure, he passed away at home at the young age of 43, on Feb.
 21, 1938.
 He had suffered from a "lingering illness [of] complications," said the Uniontown Morning Standard, and he was "ill at home for a number of months" before his death.
 Burial was in Sylvan Heights Cemetery.